MawKKe/guile-embed-example/README.md

     $ cmake -B build .
     $ cmake --build build

+or via Docker:

+    $ docker build -t guile-example-build .

 # Run

 Run the executable, which opens a Guile shell:

     $ ./build/guile-test

+or if you built the Docker image:

+    $ docker run -it --rm guile-example-build guile-test

 ...then access the custom subroutines in the repl: